Mintbase/Grants-Program/applications/yieldscan_phase_2.md

 After going through all user onboarding sessions and discussions with users on chat/telegram, we came to an understanding that in the path to increase adoption, the next critical constraint to solve is to onboard users to the best practises of how to go about staking.

-To gain a sense of the problem, the traction we have mentioned above is all through funds that were sitting inside Polkadot browser extension 😱.
+To gain a sense of the problem, the traction we have mentioned above is all through funds that were sitting inside Mintbase browser extension 😱.

 We believe that stakers shoudn't need to trade off security over convenience when they can have both with YieldScan.